nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.4.
 View : `view`

-Want a more in depth and focused view of a staff?
-Use this command to open up their individual profile!
+To get to the [`Staff Profile Panel`](#312-staff-profile--staff-profile-panel) mentioned earlier, use this command from the [`Staff List Panel`](#311-staff-list--staff-list-panel).
+Over here, you can take a closer look at the leaves and comments of a staff.

-This command changes the panel to the [`Staff Profile`](#31-eva-gui) and Brings you to the profile panel of the staff at the specified index.
+This command brings you to the profile panel of the staff at the specified index.

 Format: `view INDEX`